Lewisham Council Homepage Skip navigation

 • the planning policies related to the application site

-The Planning Portal provides extensive general advice on the need for planning permission.
+The Planning Portal gives extensive general advice on the need for planning permission.

 Can I get pre-application advice?